What Is Creationism?

-‘Creationism’ describes the belief that God created the world and everything in it, from nothing, in six days just as the Bible states in Genesis chapter 1.
+Creationism or, Biblical Creationism, states that God created the world from nothing in six days as stated in Genesis chapter 1.

 According to Christians the Bible is the divinely inspired Word of God, the one and only God who exists outside of time (because He created time).